Askir/earthquakerice/README.md

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />
-**Note: This project is currently untested as React testing seems to have some intricacies.
+**Note: This project is currently partially untested as React testing seems to have some intricacies.
 And I didn't have the time to get into it yet.**

 ### `yarn build`